dkposthumus/danielposthumus.github.io/_posts/2024-02-13-free-throws.md

 ![distribution of fta diff]({{ site.url }}{{ site.baseurl }}//images/blog-free-throw/fta_diff_dist.png)
 Clearly, some teams get more free throws than others, even when controlling for game specific-effects (which I do by taking the difference between a team's and their opponent's free throw attempts).

 However, there can be a lot of reasons why this discrepancy exists: teams can be more physically dominant in the paint, where shooting fouls are likelier to occur, or they could just shoot more in the paint.
-Running with the same dataset plotted above, I ran a simple OLS regression, with the fta_diff as the dependent variable, and a series of independent variables, including (for both the team and its opponent):
+Running with the same dataset plotted above, I ran a simple OLS regression, with the fta_diff as the dependent variable, and a series of covariates, with the following specification for game $i$ and team $t$:
-- Field Goal Attempts (FGA)
-- Field Goal Percentage (FG%)
-- Share of Field Goal Attempts that were 3 Pointers (3PA_FGA)
-- Offensive Rebounds (ORB)
-- Visitor Status (visitor)
-I also include a dummy variable for every time, essentially running a fixed-effects model, with the following specification for game $i$ and team $t$:

 $$
 \mathbf{Y}_{it} = \beta_1 \mathbf{X}_{it} + \mu_t + \beta_0 + \epsilon_{it}